ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 }
 ```

-In the JSON you specify the uris to any files you want to download and the command you want to execute.
+In the JSON you specify the Uris to any files you want to download and the command you want to execute.
 As you can see we're calling the [register-server-in-environment.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/ProvisionAzureVMInAzurePipelinesEnvironment/register-server-in-environment.ps1) passing in the organization, team project, environment and token (tags are optional).

-I advice you to make a copy of the [register-server-in-environment.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/ProvisionAzureVMInAzurePipelinesEnvironment/register-server-in-environment.ps1) script and host it yourself.
-If you're hosting it on GitHub, use the 'raw' url to the script in the settings JSON or you'll be downloading an HTML page from GitHub.
+I advise you to make a copy of the [register-server-in-environment.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/ProvisionAzureVMInAzurePipelinesEnvironment/register-server-in-environment.ps1) script and host it yourself.
+If you're hosting it on GitHub, use the 'raw' URL to the script in the settings JSON or you'll be downloading an HTML page from GitHub.
 Which won't work, trust me...

 To register the Azure virtual machine in our Azure Pipelines environment we can add the following code to the Azure CLI task's inline script.